Robust preparation noncontextuality inequalities in the simplest scenario: Definitions

 What can explain the inability of any measurement to distinguish $\sum_i p_i \PI$ from $\sum_i q_i \PI$?
 The most natural explanation is that this ``distinction without a difference'' is no distinction at all:

 The inference from the operational equivalence \eqref{opequiv} to the ontic equivalence \eqref{onticequiv} constitutes the assumption of preparation noncontextuality \cite{cntx}.
 (For comparison, measurement noncontextuality is the assumption that measurements that cannot be distinguished by the statistics for any preparation are equivalent in the ontological model.)
+Note that this assumption is presented slightly differently in \cite{cntx,parity}, for readers familiar with the latter presentation the connection is made in \cref{formulating}.